Family of murdered Covington woman say they've lost faith in investigation

 St. Tammany Parish District Attorney Warren Montgomery already stepped aside from the defamation case because sources said Rogers' wife works for Montgomery.

-In their recusal letter to the Attorney General, Montgomery's head of Criminal Investigations, Collin Simms pointed out, “The offense charged has been declared unconstitutional in at least some of its applications.”
+In their recusal letter to the Attorney General, Montgomery's head of Criminal Investigations, Collin Sims pointed out, “The offense charged has been declared unconstitutional in at least some of its applications.”

 The American Civil Liberties Union has been working to try and repeal criminal defamation laws in the 24 states that still have them, including Louisiana.